 Did you know that Edinburgh is the second-most popular city in the UK?
-Yes, after London, most people make their way up north to explore the medieval lanes, century-old closes and the gorgeous castle of the Scottish capital.
-Even though the city is actually very small there is plenty to see and do, whether you are after tourist attractions or local treats.
-Being based in Glasgow myself I frequently go on day or weekend trips to Edinburgh to soak up the glorious architecture – and the sun which pokes through along the Scottish east coast much more often than in Glasgow and the West.
+Visitors love exploring the medieval lanes, century-old closes and the gorgeous castle of the Scottish capital.
+Even though the city is quite small there is plenty to see and do, whether you are after tourist attractions or local treats.
+This is a guide to the highlights of the city and how to spend two days in Edinburgh.

 This post contains affiliate links from which I may make a commission.
 Find out more here.
 All opinions are my own.